uic-cs418/group-project-gamon/readme.md

 Data included:
 <br>-Age demographics (13-17)
-<br>-Amount/quality of Social presence in the real world
+<br>-Amount/Quality of Social presence in the real world
-<br>-Amount/type of internet/technological use
+<br>-Amount/Type of internet/technological use
 <br>-Amount/Quality of interaction on Social media
-<br>-How social media effects their life outside of the internet
+<br>-How social media affects their life outside of the internet

 Overall this dataset has in depth data on specifics of how minors view/interact with social media in lots of specific scenarios.
 It also gives data on their social presence outside of social media.